Australian regional rivalries: South Australia–Victoria rivalry

-Western Australia and the eastern states
+Western Australia and other states

 Western Australia has the largest land area of any state of Australia, encompassing a third of the continent.
 It is the least densely populated and the furthest removed from the Eastern States centres of population and from the federal government's home in the Australian Capital Territory.
 The state has the fourth largest population of the Australian States and Territories with 9.8% of the national total, and about one-third the population of Victoria and New South Wales.
 Some Western Australian towns are located closer to its South-East Asian neighbours to the North than to cities interstate; the capital Perth is closer to Jakarta than to Sydney or Melbourne.
 At the same time, it has abundant natural resources and primary industries that contribute a significant part of Australia's economy, particularly in the mining sector.
 As at June 2006 it contributed 11.7% of the Gross State Product.
 There is a belief that too much of the wealth of Western Australia is lost to the federal system and redistributed among the Eastern States.
 Only 6% of the total goods and services tax (GST) allocations to the states and territories is distributed to Western Australia.
 Many Western Australians believe they are actually subsidising and paying for the other states, which they derisively call "poor states."

 Some Western Australians consider their state to be a "forgotten" Cinderella State.
 Often sporting and concert events bypass the state for financial reasons because of its isolation.
 Western Australians have long complained of being ignored an/or taken advantage of by the other states and the Commonwealth over political and economical issues.
 In regards to sport, most animosity is directed to Victoria, whose more powerful Victorian Football League evolved into a national league rechristened as the Australian Football League to the detriment to the WAFL and South Australia's SANFL.
 It was Western Australia who came up with the State of Origin football concept that was so successful in the 1980s and continues to be in the rugby league version.